GSA/fedramp-automation/src/validations/constraints/README.md

 ## Who should use FedRAMP OSCAL Constraints?

-FedRAMP developers make these constraints and tools for FedRAMP OSCAL implementers, practitioners, and content authors, including cloud service providers (CSPs), OSCAL tool suppliers, assessors, and federal agencies.
+FedRAMP makes these constraints and tools for FedRAMP OSCAL implementers, practitioners, and content authors, including cloud service providers (CSPs), OSCAL tool suppliers, assessors, and federal agencies.

 ## Installation